superduperfantastic/blog/README.md

 If you're using Windows, you can run Jekyll using the Linux Subsystem.
 Instructions here: http://daverupert.com/2016/04/jekyll-on-windows-with-bash/

+On Mac you just need git and vscode.

 NOTE: The update about a missing watch file is now resolved.

 ### Install Ruby